SPhillips1337/wp-frontend-image-upload/README.md

 This is an example of a functioning plugin which will allow you to place an image upload form on any page in Wordpress using a shortcode of '[frontend_image_uploader]' which will allow a user to upload an image directly into the Wordpress media library from the front end.

-There are currently no admin options or anything for this but I hope to develop this plugin further.
+I hope to develop this plugin further.

 Demo at https://www.stephenphillips.co.uk/demo
 Grab latest plugin files from https://www.stephenphillips.co.uk/demo/wp-frontend-image-upload.zip